 When obsessions or compulsions are bad enough that they interfere with our ability to function, it is a good idea to seek a consultation with a professional.
 Fortunately, there are several effective treatments for OCD.
 The two most commonly used include a form of cognitive-behavioral therapy called Exposure and Response Prevention (ERP, or ExRP), and also medication.

-Psychotherapy and the Importance of Choosing the Right One
+Psychotherapy — and the Importance of Choosing the Right Kind

 Many people with OCD understandably seek therapy when their symptoms become a problem.
 However, this is not a guarantee they find effective treatment.
 Most therapists have not been trained or experienced in ERP.
 Despite that, many will treat OCD anyway.
 Finding a therapist with the right training can be hard.
 Here are some helpful questions to answer before starting psychotherapy for OCD: